gpadolina/TimeSeries-notes/TimeSeries/05 - TimeSeriesRegressionModels.md

 Outliers also occur when some observations are simply different.
 In this case it may not be wise for these observations to be removed.
 If an observation has been identified as a likely outlier, it is important to study it and analyse the possible reasons behind it.
+#### Spurious regression
+More often that not, time series data are "non-stationary"; that is, the value of time series do not fluctuate around a constant mean or with a constant variance.

+Regression non-stationary time series can lead to spurious regressions.
+High R^2 and high residual correlation can be signs of spurious regression.